yousif-alnaimi/JaffaCakesClassifier/README.md

 | 11         | cake    | cake     | cake    |
 | 12         | cake    | cake     | cake    |

+We can see that four recipes were detected as biscuit in the random forest model, while three were detected as biscuits in the other two models.
+Comparing this with our earlier PCA graph, we can see that they roughly match up to what we would expect - recipes 5 and 9 are firmly in biscuit territory, while recipes 7 and 8 are on the edge.
+All others had a consensus that they were, in fact, cakes.
+Do note, however, that the `random_state` parameter can change some of these results, especially with the random forest.
+Depending on the randomly chosen number, sometimes recipe 10 may be detected as a biscuit, or recipe 7 detected as a cake, as well as other potentially different results, some of which I may not have encountered due to the limited number of times I have repeated this experiment.
+For the sake of consistency and reproducibility, I have kept `random_state` at 0.

+With all of these models combined, we have a 72.2% chance across the algorithms that a jaffa cake recipe is considered a cake.
+Even discounting recipe 11 for being outside the set we trained on, we still get a 69.7% chance of classifying a Jaffa Cake recipe as a cake.

+For more insight, we can use the `predict_proba` method to give us the probabilities of each model predicting each outcome.
+Here is the output of this process, again derived from `final.txt`:

 | Recipe No. | Forest p_biscuit | Forest p_cake | Boosting p_biscuit | Boosting p_cake | KNN p_biscuit | KNN p_cake |
 |------------|------------------|---------------|--------------------|-----------------|---------------|------------|
 | 1          | 0.0000           | 1.0000        | 0.0000             | 1.0000          | 0.0793        | 0.9207     |